Last updated: July 1, 2026

 If that sounds familiar, you’re not alone.
 In manufacturing, a website isn’t just a digital brochure—it’s a critical tool for lead generation, customer trust, and long-term revenue.
 The challenge is that even small issues can quietly erode performance.

-1. Compress and Optimize Your Images
+1. Compress and optimize your images

 Why it matters: